In 2021, AI augmentation will create $3.3 trillion of business value, and that’s according to Gartner.

 Examples of AI augmentations are semi self-driving vehicles, AI Assistants like Siri, and writing correction software like Grammarly.
 These technologies are not designed to replace humans rather they are designed to augment us.

-The artificial intelligence market is one of those markets for growth-seeking investors who love to invest in dividend-paying stocks, along with the 5G market (It will come as no surprise that 5G Dividend Stocks are hot cakes come 2021).
+The artificial intelligence market is one of those markets for growth-seeking investors who love to invest in dividend-paying stocks.

 If you are looking to invest in artificial intelligence dividend stocks, here are 7 best AI dividend-paying stocks to consider: